Six Reasons LSD Causes Depersonalization

 When you take all of the above into account, including the intensely psychological and self-reflexive nature of the drug, you can see why people are so quick to jump to frightening conclusions.

-But the bottom line is that the drug itself didn’t cause you to develop anxiety or DP -- what caused it was your reaction to the drug.
+But the bottom line is that the drug itself didn’t cause you to develop anxiety or DPDR -- what caused it was your panicked reaction to a bad drug experience.

 In the exact same way that if you’d developed DP from any traumatic experience; a house fire, a car crash etc.